Yosemite Valley Railroad: "Grand Central of the West"

-After World War I, the Yosemite Valley Railroad earned the nickname as the "Grand Central of the West", attracting tourists from all over the world to Yosemite National Park.
-Despite growing competition from buses and automobiles, the railroad continued to draw in visitors, including world leaders like Prince Axel of Denmark and King Albert of Belgium who traveled in private rail cars.
+After World War I, the YVRR earned the nickname "Grand Central of the West."
+Despite growing competition from buses and private automobiles, the railroad continued to attract visitors, including Prince Axel of Denmark and King Albert of Belgium, who traveled in private rail cars.

-In 1921, Yosemite claimed first place in attendance among national parks, surpassing Yellowstone National Park by a margin of approximately 10,000 visitors.
-The Yosemite Valley Railroad had a particularly successful year, setting new records by carrying 2,000 people in a single day.
-The large number of Yosemite-bound specials, along with log trains running regularly to Merced Falls, allowed the railroad's payroll to grow to 350 employees.
-Despite significant fixed payments in 1923, 1925, and 1926, the railroad generated enough revenue to report a net profit.
-In 1925, passenger travel reached an all-time high, with over 85,000 people paying to ride the railway.
+In 1921, Yosemite surpassed Yellowstone National Park in annual attendance by approximately 10,000 visitors.
+The railroad set records that year, carrying 2,000 passengers in a single day.
+Heavy Yosemite-bound specials and regular log trains to Merced Falls brought the payroll to 350 employees.
+In 1925, passenger travel reached an all-time high, with more than 85,000 paying riders.

-To keep up with the growing popularity of private automobiles, the YVRR started offering auto ferrying services, building special platforms at Merced and El Portal to load cars for the trip to the Valley and back.
-This service proved especially popular with wealthy passengers and even attracted Hollywood movie stars, such as Buster Keaton, Fatty Arbuckle, Mae West, Mary Pickford, and Doug Fairbanks.
+To compete with the growing popularity of private automobiles, the YVRR offered auto-ferrying services, building platforms at Merced and El Portal to load cars onto flat cars.
+The service attracted wealthy passengers and Hollywood figures, including Buster Keaton, Roscoe Arbuckle, Mae West, Mary Pickford, and Douglas Fairbanks.